ironhacks/ironhacks-app/README.md

 ```
 The ```hackIndex``` parameter is a non negative int, which represents the index of the hack in the ```registeredHacks``` or the ```availableHacks``` arrays.

-However, if the user is no registered in the hack, the ```goToPresurvey``` function is called instead:
+However, if the user is not registered in the hack, the ```goToPresurvey``` function is called instead:

 ### Registration process: